Les 10 aliments les plus riches en zinc

 • Wheat germs

-Wheat germ contains 14mg of zinc per 100g, which is an excellent ratio for a vegetable source!
+Wheat germ contains 14mg of zinc per 100g, which is an excellent ratio for a plant-based source!
 A good reason to sprinkle it on your dishes.

-In addition to all the benefits that we know of cocoa, we can add to it to contain a good amount of zinc, that is to say 13mg per 100gr.
-Of course, we won't eat 100g of cocoa powder, but it's always good to know that chocolate does us good!
+In addition to all the benefits we know about cocoa, it can also be noted that it contains a good amount of zinc, that is 13mg per 100g.
+Of course, we won't eat 100g of cocoa powder, but it's always good to know that chocolate is good for us!

 • The crab

-Per 100g, there are 11-12mg of zinc in crumbled crab (canned or not).
+Per 100g, there are 11-12mg of zinc in shredded crab (canned or not).
 An excellent reason to add it more often to our menus.
-In salads, with avocado, in croquettes, or simply served as is, it is so delicious as flesh.
+In salads, with avocado, in croquettes, or simply served as is, the meat is so delicious.

 The beef shank is the part of the beef that contains the most.
-It is also found in good quantity with an average of 11mg.
-Some other parts also contain a lot, such as the flank, ribs, chuck and tail.
+It is also found in good quantities with an average of 11mg.
+Some other parts also contain a lot, such as the flank, ribs, chuck, and tail.

-With its 10mg per 100g, sesame contains a lot of zinc.
-Do not hesitate to sprinkle it on your sushi, your salads, your Asian dishes or your breads (yes, yes, homemade breads!).
-Or a layer of toasted sesame seeds on a lightly grilled tuna fillet makes a simply delicious and quick to prepare tataki.
+With 10mg per 100g, sesame contains a lot of zinc.
+So don’t hesitate to sprinkle it on your sushi, salads, Asian dishes, or even your breads (yes, homemade breads!).
+Or a layer of toasted sesame seeds on a lightly grilled tuna fillet makes a tataki that is simply delicious and quick to prepare.

 • Shiitake mushrooms

-Shiitake mushrooms, with 7.66mg of zinc per 100g, are the 2e most cultivated mushroom species in the world.
+Shiitake mushrooms, with 7.66mg of zinc per 100g, are the 2e species of mushroom most cultivated in the world.
 In addition to being delicious, they offer multiple benefits.

-The rack of veal, a nice low-fat meat.
+Veal square, a beautiful low-fat meat.
 This meat contains 7.6mg of zinc per 100g.
-A great reason to cook yourself a nice meal by candlelight.
+A great reason to cook yourself a nice candlelit meal.

-Note that zinc is also found in other meats, at different ratios, and a little lower.
-For example, lean lamb, lean ground beef and chicken sit at 5mg per 100g of meat.
+Note that zinc is also found in other meats, at different, slightly lower ratios.
+For example, lean lamb, lean ground beef, and chicken contain about 5mg per 100g of meat.

-A little rarer to find it in Canada, it is often found more frozen.
+A bit rarer to find in Canada, it is often found more frozen.
 However, it contains 7.27mg of zinc per 100g of flesh.
-Its cousin the lobster also contains it, but at a rate of 3mg, just like clams.
+Its cousin, the lobster, also contains zinc, but at 3mg, just like clams.

 Supplementation

-Important to know, azinc supplementation can cause copper deficiency.
-Be sure to choose a quality supplement that contains a small dose of copper.
-Also, a zinc supplement should ideally be taken between meals, because some supplements compete with it, and interfere with its optimal assimilation.
+Important to know, a zinc supplementation can cause a copper deficiency.
+Make sure to choose a quality supplement that contains a small amount of copper.
+Also, a zinc supplement should ideally be taken between meals, as some supplements compete with it and hinder its optimal absorption.

-When is your next seafood platter, with good quality chocolates for dessert?
+When is your next seafood platter, with some good quality chocolates for dessert?

 Article written by Audrée Hogue